ericxyan/csc309/Documentation.md

 SignUp module provide the functionality that new users can signup via it.
 Validator is used here to control the input of user's infomation.

 ### Administrative Page (implemented)
 There is an administrative page that logged in admin user can access using '\admin'.
-He has premission to delete any projects here.
+He has premission to delete any projects or users here.
 Other users would be redirect to main page if they are trying to request this page.

 ## REST API Design
 ### Search